hojelse/ads/exam-sets/210520/210520-with-answers.md

 ## Part 2 (Q7 - Q15): Mystery class

-This question is about the data structure defined by the following code snippets:
+This part is about the data structure defined by the following code snippets:

 ```python
 # python